By Tom Pawlak — GBI Technical Advisor

 The second boat employed the same fiberglass/Douglas fir veneer lay-up.
 I shortened the sides of the hull near the ends to produce a sheer that would be parallel to the waterline.
 This flat sheer line, decked over, gave the boat more of a kayak appearance.
 The deck ran the full length of the boat, making it much drier in rough water.
 The lower sheer near the ends allows it to handle wind better than the first canoe I built out of this mold.
 The decks were made in the hull mold by utilizing the bottom of the mold near the ends.

 In the years that followed, we used the little mold to prove concepts for producing the Gougeon 32 (G32), the first production-built epoxy boat that had a polyester gelcoat applied in-mold.
 Long before the first G32 we used this mold to make experimental canoes.
-These incorporated polyester gelcoat and conversion coatings laminated over with epoxy, biaxial fiberglass fabric, end grain balsa and foam cores.
+These incorporated polyester gelcoat and conversion coatings laminated over with epoxy, biaxial fiberglass fabric, end-grain balsa, and foam cores.
 All of these canoes were built using vacuum bagging techniques.

 Before building the molds to produce the G32s, we experimented with different tooling gelcoats, fiberglass lay-ups and cores.
 Then we produced a master plug off of the little canoe mold.
 We used experimental resins and hardeners with different pigments and different thickeners in several locations along the length of the mold so we could see how well each of them buffed back after sanding.
 We also experimented with different epoxy formulations to see which provided the most stable surface with the least amount of print through when applying fiberglass.

-Once the master plug was released from the canoe mold, sanded and polished to perfection, we made a high-quality production mold off of it with the resin/hardener and fiberglass combinations that produced the best results in the master plug.
+Once the master plug was released from the canoe mold, sanded, and polished to perfection, we made a high-quality production mold off of it with the resin/hardener and fiberglass combinations that produced the best results in the master plug.
 This new mold came off the master plug looking flawless.
-Based on what we learned with making the canoe tooling, we were confident we had the answers needed to produce the G32 tooling.
+Based on what we learned about making the canoe tooling, we were confident we had the answers needed to produce the G32 tooling.

 The new canoe mold came in very handy before and during the production of the G32.
-We used it to learn how to make molded parts without print through (that annoying fabric pattern you sometimes see in glossy gelcoats on fiberglass boats).
+We used it to learn how to make molded parts without print-through (that annoying fabric pattern you sometimes see in glossy gelcoats on fiberglass boats).
 Exposing the laminate to higher temperatures for several hours—after the epoxy had cured to a hard gel, and with the part still in the mold and under vacuum—eliminated print through.
 We used it to experiment with different cores.
-We learned that when vacuum bagging, care must be taken to not get too much resin in the fiberglass applied to the gelcoat, and that perforating, slicing or scoring a grid in the core eliminates air bubbles between the gelcoat, fiberglass and core.
+We learned that when vacuum bagging, care must be taken to not get too much resin in the fiberglass applied to the gelcoat, and that perforating, slicing, or scoring a grid in the core eliminates air bubbles between the gelcoat, fiberglass, and core.

-Robert later used the mold to build a biodegradable canoe out of epoxy, balsa and hemp fabric.
+Robert later used the mold to build a biodegradable canoe out of epoxy, balsa, and hemp fabric.
 He learned that the hemp fabric was difficult to saturate with epoxy, but it did produce a light, efficient canoe.
-If you were to leave this canoe in the sun and weather without any paint or exterior varnish protection, UV light degradation would allow it disappear into the environment over a decade or two.
+If you were to leave this canoe in the sun and weather without any paint or exterior varnish protection, UV light degradation would allow it to disappear into the environment for over a decade or two.
 Stored out of the sun and used several times a year the boat will remain intact for a lifetime.

 More recently we’ve used the canoe mold to experiment with infusion resins.
 Five of our employees made beautiful fiberglass hulls reinforced with unidirectional carbon fiber ribs and keels.
-The boats are a bit eerie to paddle in because it’s like paddling in a glass bottom boat except the whole bottom and sides are transparent.
+The boats are a bit eerie to paddle in because it’s like paddling in a glass-bottom boat except the whole bottom and sides are transparent.